Interesting facts about bears hibernating in Canada

 Why do bears hibernate?

-During the extremely cold winter months, bears undergo inactive mode to survive the fluctuating temperatures.
+During the cold winter, bears undergo inactive mode to survive the fluctuating temperatures.
 Hibernation in bears does not mean they are sleeping the whole time.
-Most of the time, they simply curl up and cuddle with minimal movement.
-Bears take this winter break to conserve energy due to the scarcity of food in the challenging cold period.
+Most of the time, they curl up in their dens and don't eat or drink.
+They lower their body temperature and display minimal movement.
+Bears take this winter break to conserve energy due to the lack of food available during cold temperatures.

 How long do bears hibernate?

-In Canada, the hibernation period of the bears mainly depends on the location.
-On Vancouver Island, bears will hibernate for a shorter period as compared to Whistler in British Columbia.
-In Canada, the weather typically remains cold for a long period.
-In such regions, the ideal hibernating period is seven months which is from October to April.
-If the winter isn't that harsh, say in the southern parts of the country, the period could be about six months.
-In the coastal regions, that period can become shorter as low as 2-5 months.
+In Canada, the hibernation period of the bears depends on the location.
+For example, on Vancouver Island and coastal British Columbia, bears hibernate for a shorter period than in northern areas.
+The weather can remain cold for a long time in some parts of Canada, especially up north.
+In these areas, the ideal hibernating period is seven months, from October to April.
+If the winter isn't that harsh, say in the southern parts of the country, the hibernation period might be six months.
+In the coastal regions, bears may only hibernate for two to five months

 Did you know that the polar bear doesn't hibernate?
-It eats seals that it can hunt on the ice all around the year.
-Pregnant polar bears, on the other hand, dig maternity dens in the snow during late autumn to keep themselves warm and stay there until March-April.
+Polar bears eat seals and can hunt on the ice throughout the year.
+Pregnant polar bears dig maternity dens in the snow during late autumn to keep themselves warm.
+They stay there until March or April.

 How do bears get themselves ready for hibernation?

-Bears will prepare themselves for the hibernating period during the summer.
-They don't do much but eat!
-If you ever go bear-watching in summer, you will mostly find them munching on berries, fish or smaller animals.
+Bears use the fall months to prepare for hibernation.
+During this time, they don't do much but eat.
+If you go bear-watching in summer or fall, you might see them munching on berries, fish or smaller animals.
 Bears are supposed to eat several pounds of food in a day to fatten up.
-For getting hibernation-ready, bears need to double up their weight.
-Generally, at this stage, they weigh about 180 to 600 pounds.
-More the weight, the better would be the chance of surviving the cold winter weather.
+Bears often double their weight when getting ready for hibernation.
+They often weigh between 180 and 600 pounds in these months.
+The more the bear weighs, the better the chance it has of surviving the cold winter weather.

 This excessive feeding activity to gain weight is called hyperphagia.
-Bears need to go through hyperphagia in autumn if they want to sustain through the winter.
-Sometimes they even store food in their dens which can come in handy when food is scarce during the snow.
+Bears need to go through hyperphagia in autumn if they want to survive the winter.

 What do they eat?

 Canadian bears are omnivorous.
-They devour nuts, berries, grass, roots insects, and dead animals and birds.
-Apart from these, bears feed on salmons from the countryside Canadian rivers.
-Based on the location, both the black bears and the grizzly bears will consume whatever is available.
-They can eat up to 90 pounds of food per day which further forms fat reserves in their bodies.
-Those reserves serve a great purpose during the hibernation period.
+They devour nuts, berries, grass, insects, fish, small animals, and birds.
+Bears often catch and eat salmon from the Canadian rivers.
+Depending on the location, both black bears and grizzly bears will consume whatever is available.
+They eat up to 90 pounds of food per day and form fat reserves in their bodies.
+These fat reserves mean bears can live without food during the hibernation period.

 The denning activity of the Canadian bears

-To protect themselves from the low and fluctuating temperatures, bears also get busy building a cozy home.
-Every year, they make a den, mostly where they made the last one or inside their familiar territory.
-During the fall, both the grizzly and black bears start the construction of dens with narrow entrances.
+To protect themselves from the low temperatures, bears build a den.
+Every year, they make a new den.
+Usually this den is near where they made the last one or inside their familiar territory.
+During the fall, both grizzly and black bears start the construction of dens with narrow entrances.
 They take about 3 to 7 days to finish digging their dens.
-The dens are usually under the base of (or close to) large trees.
+The dens are often made under the base of (or close to) large trees.
+They can also be near brush piles, logs, or caves.

-Bears put together the dens as burrows in the ground, holes in hollow trees or logs, under natural rock crevices or caves, or dens under the leaves which cover up in snow later on.
-Once the dens are set up, the bears cover up the base of their new home with the boughs of trees.
+Bears put together their dens as burrows in the ground, holes in hollow trees or logs, under natural rock crevices or caves, or under the leaves which cover up in snow later on.
+Once the dens are set up, the bears drag leaves and branches into the den for insulation.
 This makeshift bedding of branches forms air pockets that restrict the trapped body heat from escaping from the den.
-Thus, bears stay warm and cushy in this comfortable bed for the whole of winter.
+This ensures that the bears stay warm throughout the winter months.

-During the late fall, when food is scarce, the mammals are all set to curl up and turn on their mode of stillness inside their snuggly winter dens.
+During the late fall, when the temperature drops and food becomes scarce, these mammals are ready to curl up inside their cozy winter dens.

 What do bears do during hibernation?

 Throughout the winter, bears do not eat, drink, urinate or defecate.
-They become completely inactive but do not completely shut down all bodily functions.
-During intervals, they are also likely to change their postures to avoid getting sores from the pressure.
+They become inactive but do not completely shut down all bodily functions.
+They can change positions while hibernating to avoid getting sores from the pressure.
 They can also quickly wake up if their dens get flooded or if they sense any danger or a predator nearby.
 That's not all: female bears also give birth while hibernating.

 What happens when the bears come out from hibernation?

-As soon as the bears come out during the spring season, they are extremely hungry after months of sleeping and shedding the extra fat.
-They go out and about in the wild in search of patches of berries or carcasses to fill their hungry bellies.
+When bears emerge from their dens in the spring, after months of sleeping and shedding the extra fat, they are extremely hungry.
+They begin searching for berries or carcasses.
 Female bears with cubs are under extra pressure to find food for themselves and their young ones.

 When is the best time to go bear-watching in Canada?

-After emerging from hibernation in around April, both the black and grizzly bears get extremely hungry and head to devour the spring growth.
+After emerging from hibernation in April, both black and grizzly bears are extremely hungry and head to devour the spring growth.

 Where to go bear-watching in Canada

-For the Black Bears: Throughout Canada, black bears live in forest regions of every province.
-However, the best spots to watch the black bears would be Whistler and on Vancouver Island in British Columbia, and The Boreal Forest in Ontario.
+For the Black Bears: Black bears live in the forest regions of every Canadian province (except Prince Edward Island).
+The best spots to watch black bears include Whistler and Vancouver Island in British Columbia, and the Boreal Forest in Ontario.

-For the Grizzly Bears: There is a sure-shot chance to spot the grizzlies in the Great Bear Rainforest.
-Other than that, they can be also spotted in Yukon, Alberta, Nunavut and the Northwest Territories.
+For the Grizzly Bears: There is a sure-shot chance to spot grizzlies in the Great Bear Rainforest.
+Travel to Knight Inlet Lodge for bear viewing in the Great Bear Rainforest on our Lords of the Wilderness trip.
+They can be also spotted in Yukon, Alberta, Nunavut and the Northwest Territories.

 The Great Bear Rainforest is also home to the rare Kermode Bear.
-If you are lucky, you can spot them here as well along with the Grizzlies.
+If you're lucky, you can spot them here along with the Grizzlies.

 Should you go bear-watching during their hibernation period?